zdravkov/kendo-docs/api/mobile/touch.md

 ### surface `jQuery` *(default:  null)*

 If specified, the user drags will be limited to the surface element boundaries (instead of the widget element).
-Useful for if the widget is instantiated on small DOM elements, like buttons, or thin list items.
+This setting is useful if the widget is instantiated on small DOM elements like buttons, or thin list items.

 #### Example
     <ul id="list">